 And here’s what each part of the SMART acronym means:

 Make sure your objective is clearly defined.
-Narrow your scope of the objective so that is has a very tangible and specific outcome.
+Narrow your scope of the objective so that it has a very tangible and specific outcome.
 This helps you focus your intent.
-When writing this part of the objective think of the Who, What, Where, When and Why of it all.
+When writing this part of the objective, think of the Who, What, Where, When, and Why of it all.

 Make sure you can actually quantify the objective.
-If it’s not measurable, you won’t know when the project objective has been met.
-You want to make sure the objective is trackable to keep you and the team accountable.
+You won’t know when the project objective has been met if it's not measurable.
+Therefore, make sure the objective is trackable to keep you and the team accountable.

 Make sure you can accomplish the objective.
 Identify the clear steps that need to happen to make sure the objective is completed.
-When writing this portion of the objective as yourself how you will accomplish it?
+When writing this portion of the objective ask yourself how you will accomplish it.
 What steps need to be taken in order to accomplish the specific objective you’ve defined?